Clinics & Services

-A baby clinic is held in the health centre every Tuesday afternoon between 14:00 – 16:00.
-Your child will receive invitations to attend the clinic.
+A baby clinic is held in the health centre and your child will receive invitations to attend the clinic.

 At 6-8 weeks, a routine baby check will be completed and immunisations are offered from 8 weeks as per the Child Health Surveillance Department Immunisation Schedule